Stellarium/stellarium/skycultures/tibetan/description.md

 Alternative figures can be found in the old configuration files.
 We would welcome verification and corrections from experts in Tibetan astronomy, covering both the identification of the lunar mansions and the review of Tibetan script, transliteration, and IPA.

 The *zodiac* and *gyukar* bands have been taken over from Indian tradition.
-The number of gyukars is given as 28.
-However, as noted above, the 27-mansion count is equally valid, provided Drozhin and Jizhin are merged.
+The number of gyukars is given as 27.
+However, as noted above, the 28-mansion count is equally valid, provided Drozhin and Jizhin are separated.
 The link "Spica=180°" is also set here for both circles, but should be confirmed.

 #### Further reading